kstep/vkrs/CONTRIBUTION.md

 I'll review your commits if they are all OK, I'll merge them.
 If not, I'll try to point you to things you may need to change.
-It may take several iterations and new commits to make your changes fit the project, but once everything is OK, PR will be merged.
+It may take several iterations and new commits to make your changes fit the project, but once everything is fine, PR will be merged.

 After successful merge, you are safe to remove the issue branch: